 Relationships are sealed in the details.
 The best communicators understand this, and they know that the best way to pick up on the details is by prioritising their two ears over their one mouth.
 This is especially true when it comes to the six circumstances below.

 People with strong communication skills come in all shapes and sizes.
-However, one of the characteristics that runs consistent is they consider the feelings of others, before sharing their own.
+But one of the characteristics consistent to all strong communicators is that they consider the feelings of others before sharing their own.

 This does not mean they don’t feel the urge to share their good news with the world.
 Like most people, they do.
 However, unlike most people, strong communicators demonstrate self-control by first making sure the people they are with are up for celebrating.